linebender/kurbo/README.md

 ## Contributing

 Contributions are welcome.
 The [Rust Code of Conduct] applies.
-Please feel free to add your name to the [AUTHORS] file in any substantive pull request.
+Please document any changes in [CHANGELOG.md] as part of your PR, and feel free to add your name to the [AUTHORS] file in any substantive pull request.

 [Rust Code of Conduct]: https://www.rust-lang.org/policies/code-of-conduct
 [lyon_geom]: https://crates.io/crates/lyon_geom